-1. Appointment as Instructor on the Clinical Scholar Track
+1. Instructor, Clinical Scholar Track

 Appointment at the rank of Instructor on the Clinical Scholar Track is based on promise as a clinician and educator.
 Satisfactory completion of a doctoral degree is typically required.
 In addition, completion of at least one year of residency training, or its equivalent, in the relevant clinical field is required.
-This individual will be expected to have regular and direct contact with UA College of Medicine medical students, residents and/or fellows.
+This individual will be expected to have regular and direct contact with UA College of Medicine Phoenix medical students, residents and/or fellows.

-2. Appointment/Promotion to Assistant Professor on the Clinical Scholar Track
+2. Assistant Professor, Clinical Scholar Track

-Appointment at, or promotion to, the level of Assistant Professor on the Clinical Scholar Track requires completion of specialty residency training and demonstration of promise as both a clinician and educator, in addition to the requirements for appointment as Instructor.
+Appointment at, or promotion to, the rank of Assistant Professor on the Clinical Scholar Track requires completion of specialty residency training and demonstration of promise as both a clinician and educator, in addition to the requirements for appointment as Instructor.
 The faculty member should possess excellent clinical skills, a documented record of teaching contributions, and show promise of scholarship.
 Examples of teaching include ward or clinic attending, preceptorship in clinical venues, participation in small group learning, and lectures, such as specialty conferences or grand rounds.

-3. Appointment/Promotion to Associate Professor on the Clinical Scholar Track
+3. Associate Professor, Clinical Scholar Track

-In addition to the requirements for appointment as Assistant Professor, appointment at, or promotion to, the level of Associate Professor on the Clinical Scholar Track requires certification in the area of specialty and evidence of an established and productive career.
-Such an individual should be known at the regional or national level for his or her expertise, as documented by extramural letters.
-In addition, individuals at this level should have clear documentation of service, teaching contributions, and scholarship at a more advanced level than that required for Assistant Professor.
+In addition to the requirements for appointment as Assistant Professor, appointment at, or promotion to, the rank of Associate Professor on the Clinical Scholar Track requires certification in the area of specialty and evidence of an established and productive career.
+Such an individual should be known at the regional or national level for his or her expertise, as documented by extramural letters and a local reputation of clinical excellence as demonstrated by letters of reference is required.
+Clinical faculty are expected to demonstrate excellence with relevant patient-valued quality outcomes such as medical record documentation, peer to peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
+In addition, individuals at this rank should have clear documentation of service, teaching contributions, and scholarship at a more advanced level than that required for Assistant Professor.
 Faculty titles from previous institutions will be taken into consideration when appointment is made to this rank.

 Examples of scholarly activity include development of new courses or curricula; participation in external program reviews or on national grant review committees; participation in the creation of health policy or treatment guidelines; development of new techniques, therapies, or health care delivery systems; active participation in evaluation of effectiveness (quality, utilization, access, cost) of care provided; participation in research projects; development of health promotion programs; recognition for clinical excellence, including dissemination of clinical advancements; publication in peer-reviewed journals; or invited clinical reviews.
 In addition to those cited for appointment/promotion as Assistant Professor, examples of teaching include presentations at local or regional educational or professional meetings.